dorfman2/1MR-Phone/README.rst

 - Dial = 18 (Hardware Pin 12)
 - Ground (Hardware Pin 14)
 - Rotary = 23 (Hardware Pin 16)
-- Reciever = 24 (Hardware Pin 18)
+- Reciever Switch = 24 (Hardware Pin 18)

+5. Wire the two wires to the speaker in the Handset to 1/8" connector.
+You can use a USB audio card (OPTIONAL).
+I used Audio USB adapter from Adafruit.

+- Speaker Negative to Sleeve
+- Speaker Positive to Tip and Ring

 5. Connect to ethernet
-6. connect to Power
+6. Connect to Power

 ----------
 Changelog